Deciding polyhedrality of spectrahedra: The algorithm

 where $A(\x)$ is a linear, symmetric matrix map of order $n$.
 As already stated in the introduction, the algorithm consists of two steps: An `approximation' step that constructs an outer polyhedral approximation $\approx{S}$ from the matrix map $A(\x)$ that coincides with $S$ whenever $S$ is polyhedral.
 This is then verified in the `containment' step.

-For the approximation step note that if $A(\x)$ is in normal form, then $S$ is presented as the intersection of a proper spectrahedron and a polyhedron (both of which can be trivial).
+For the approximation step note that if $A(\x)$ is in normal form, then $S$ is presented as the intersection of a spectrahedron without codimension one faces and a polyhedron (both of which can be trivial).

 \begin{prop} Let $S = \bset{\x \in \R^d}{A(\x) \succeq 0}$ be a full-dimensional spectrahedral cone with